-This customer video, featuring the Mottishaw Spencerian customization on a Pilot Falcon Resin, has gone viral and received over six million views!
+This customer video, featuring our Spencerian customization on a Pilot Falcon Resin, has gone viral and received over fourteen million views!
 The Spencerian modification adds flex to an already semi-soft nib and grinds the nib tip to needlepoint.
-But the Falcon Resin is not the only or even the best pen for this customization - below are our choices for the Spencerian modification, ranked in order of suitability...
+But the Falcon Resin is not the only, or even the best, pen for this customization.
+Below are our choices for the Spencerian modification, ranked in order of suitability.

 1. Pilot Custom 912

-The Falcon Resin with Spencerian modification is the pen that appears in the video, and besides the original Black with gold trim, versions in Black with rhodium trim and Red with rhodium trim have also been introduced.
-Pilot-Namiki has changed branding so that the pen is now known as the Pilot rather than Namiki Falcon Resin, but there have been no changes in the writing qualities of the pen or nib itself.
+The Falcon Resin with Spencerian modification is the pen that appears in the video, and besides the original Black with gold trim, versions in a variety of colors in rhodium trim have also been introduced.
+Pilot-Namiki has changed branding so that the pen is now known as the Pilot rather than Namiki Falcon Resin, but there have been no changes in the writing qualities of the pen or nib itself - choose the Extra Fine for Spencerian.
 With or without Spencerian customization, these dependable and highly affordable writing instruments can serve as an excellent introduction to the world of quality fountain pens.

 Any Nakaya brand pen, such as the Naka-ai Writer Ama-iro seen above, can be fitted with a Fine Soft nib which can then be given the Spencerian modification.
 Although the Nakaya nib is somewhat less well-suited to the Spencerian modification than the Pilot nibs indicated above, Nakaya's hand-crafted Urushi pens offer a writing experience like no other.

 The parent company to artisanal offshoot Nakaya, Platinum Pens offers a Fine Soft nib on its flagship Century series pens which, like the Nakaya Fine Soft, is very well-suited to the Spencerian modification.
+The Platinum Medium Soft nib, when available, can also be used for this customization.
 Platinum's pens offer excellent value, and make an excellent choice for those on a budget wanting to try the Spencerian modification on pens other than the Pilot Falcon series.